ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/_index.md

 Additionally, running IPFS Cluster in production requires:

 * Basic understanding of the Cluster application architecture and how it interacts with IPFS
-* Adjusting `ipfs` and `ipfs-cluster-service` configurations to the environment and the requirements as well as the environment as necessary (firewall ports etc.)
+* Adjusting `ipfs` and `ipfs-cluster-service` configurations to the environment and the requirements of the cluster, as well as ensuring things have connectivity as needed (firewall ports etc.).
-* Starting the `ipfs-cluster-service` daemons and verifying
+* Starting the `ipfs-cluster-service` daemons and verifying that they can connect and sync from each others.
 * Optionally automating the deployment and lifecycle of cluster peers.

 These topics are explained in the sections below: